mcuntz/pyjams/README.rst

          - Air vapour pressure deficit from partial pressure and temperature
        * - esat
          - Saturation vapour pressure over water and ice
+       * - mrair2eair
+         - Partial pressure of water vapour from mixing ratio and total pressure
+       * - rhair2eair
+         - Partial pressure of water vapour from relative humidity and temperature
        * - rhair2vpd
          - Air vapour pressure deficit from relative humidity and temperature
+       * - shair2eair
+         - Partial pressure of water vapour from specific humidity and total pressure
+       * - vpd2eair
+         - Partial pressure of water vapour from air vapour pressure deficit and temperature
+       * - vpd2rhair
+         - Relative humidity from air vapour pressure deficit and temperature

 .. _Miscellaneous: